 Tomorrow’s data may also show industrial production growth picked up to 9.8 percent in June from a year earlier, while retail sales slipped to 13.4 percent, according to surveys of economists.
 Fixed-asset investment excluding rural households is estimated to slow to 20 percent in the first half from a year earlier, another survey showed.

-New-home prices rose for the first time in 10 months in June, according to SouFun Holdings Ltd. (SFUN), owner of the nation’s biggest real-estate website.
+New-home prices rose for the first time in 10 months in June, according to SouFun Holdings Ltd. (SFUN:US), owner of the nation’s biggest real-estate website.
 Beijing’s Haidian district sold a residential land plot at a record price July 10, according to Bacic & 5i5j Group, the city’s second-biggest real estate agent.

 Shares of property developers listed in China increased the most in four months on July 6, the day after the rate cut, with China Vanke Co.
 (000002), the biggest listed developer on the mainland, climbing to the highest since November 2010.